reactjs/react.dev/beta/src/content/apis/react/memo.md

 `memo` is a function: you use it by wrapping your component in a call to `memo` and using the value that it returns in place of your original component:

 ```
-export default memo(function Greeting({name}) {
+const Greeting = memo(({name}) => {
   return <>Hello, {name}!</>;
 });
+export default Greeting;
 ```

 A React component should always render the same output if its props, state, and context haven't changed.
-By using `memo`, you are telling React that your component complies with this requirement, so React doesn't need to re-render as long as none of those things have changed.
+By using `memo`, you are telling React that your component complies with this requirement, so React doesn't need to re-render as long as its props haven't changed.
 When you use `memo`, your component will still re-render if its own state changes or if a context that it's using changes.

 <Gotcha>

 Use `memo` only as a performance optimization, not to guarantee that a re-render will not happen.
 React may choose to re-render anyway in some situations, such as to save memory when a component is off-screen.
+Components [should always be pure](/learn/keeping-components-pure) and will then be unfazed by extra re-renders.

 </Gotcha>

 In this example, notice that the `Greeting` component re-renders whenever `name` is changed (because that's one of its props), but not when `address` is changed (because it's not a prop):